AdobeDocs/workfront.en/help/classic/workfront-basics/navigate-workfront/workfront-navigation/glossary-workfront-terms-a-c.md

   -->
   <tr>
    <td>Business Case</td>
    <td> <p>A tool used to evaluate whether a project should be moved forward from the Idea status to the Planning status.
-In other words, a business case helps the organization decide whether it is worthwhile to launch and complete the project or not, especially when comparing projects with others in a portfolio.</p> <p>For more information, see <a href="../../../manage-work/projects/define-a-business-case/create-business-case.md" class="MCXref xref">Create a Business Case for a project in Adobe Workfront</a>.</p> </td>
+In other words, a business case helps the organization decide whether it is worthwhile to launch and complete the project or not, especially when comparing projects with others in a portfolio.</p> <p>For more information, see <a href="../../../manage-work/projects/define-a-business-case/create-business-case.md" class="MCXref xref">Create a Business Case for a project </a>.</p> </td>
   </tr>
  </tbody>
 </table>